 Income Taxes - The Company files a consolidated federal income tax return including the results of its wholly owned subsidiary, the Bank.
 The Company estimates income taxes payable based on the amount it expects to owe.
 Income tax expense is the total of the current year income tax due or refundable and the change in deferred tax assets and liabilities (excluding deferred tax assets and liabilities related to components of other comprehensive income).
-Deferred tax assets and liabilities, computed using enacted tax rates.
+Deferred tax assets and liabilities are the expected future tax amounts for the temporary differences between carrying amounts and tax bases of assets and liabilities, computed using enacted tax rates.
 A valuation allowance, if needed, reduces deferred tax assets to the expected amount most likely to be realized.
 Realization of deferred tax assets is dependent upon the generation of a sufficient level of future taxable income.
 Although realization is not assured, management believes it is more likely than not that all of the deferred tax assets will be realized.
 Interest and/or penalties related to income taxes are reported as a component of income tax expense.